Ecks vs. Sever

-Ecks vs. Sever is a first-person shooter (FPS) video game for the Game Boy Advance handheld game console.
-It was developed by Crawfish Interactive and released in November 2001.
-The game is based on an early script of the 2002 film Ballistic: Ecks vs. Sever, and is the first video game released before the film it is based on had even begun production.
-The sequel Ballistic: Ecks vs. Sever was released within a week of the film and follows its plot line more closely than the first game does.
+Ecks vs. Sever is a first-person shooter video game developed by Crawfish Interactive and released for the Game Boy Advance in November 2001.
+It is based on an early script of the 2002 film Ballistic: Ecks vs. Sever.
+The sequel Ballistic: Ecks vs. Sever follows its plot line more closely than the first game does.
+Ecks vs. Sever received positive reviews and is considered one of the best first-person shooters for the Game Boy Advance.

 Gameplay

 At the beginning of the game, players choose which character, Ecks or Sever, they wish to control.
 Both characters' plots intertwine and are given different level designs for each of their missions, amounting to eleven per character, with occasional boss battles against the other character.
 A password system is used to maintain player progress, with each level's password starting with the same first letter as the name of the character it is associated with.
-The gameplay is similar to other early FPS titles such as Doom, in that all of the graphics for enemies and weapons are 2D sprites in a 3D setting, and the controls utilize the d-pad for tank-like movement and shoulder buttons for strafing.
+The gameplay is similar to other early FPS titles such as Doom, in that all of the graphics for enemies and weapons are 2D sprites in a 3D setting, and the controls utilize the D-pad for tank-like movement and shoulder buttons for strafing.